fdiebel/offset-rod-adaptor/README.md

 A nifty little offset adaptor for 15mm diameter rods.
 It is a snug press fit and does not require mounting hardware.
 I use this to account for the offset mount on a Konvas 2m 35mm camera body.

+The offset is 24mm, but you can modify the source to make it whatever you need.

 ![Image](https://github.com/fdiebel/offset-rod-adaptor/blob/master/img/detail.jpg)

 ![Image](https://github.com/fdiebel/offset-rod-adaptor/blob/master/img/offset-rod-adaptor.jpg)